 This is static friction!
-Here the object at rest is made to move conflicting the frictional force.
+Here the object at rest is made to move to conflict the frictional force.

-Static friction is the resistive force perceived in a body which is at rest.
+Static friction is the resistive force perceived in a body that is at rest.
 It is articulated as

-the coefficient of static friction is μs and
+- the coefficient of static friction is μs

 Static Friction Solved Examples